 As a response to this permanent adverse effect, affected cancer patients from around the globe created the organization A Head of Our Time, which serves as a community for emotional support, medical research comparison, and health education.

 To date, over 9,500 lawsuits have been filed against Sanofi, mostly from breast cancer patients and their families.
 The main grounds for the lawsuit include failure to warn healthcare providers and patients about the risk of permanent hair loss, as well as downplaying the side effects caused by the drug.

 On October 2016, Taxotere hair loss lawsuits were consolidated to multi-district litigation (MDL) in the US District Court for the Eastern District of Louisiana.
 (An MDL consolidates multiple similar lawsuits together into one venue for ease of judicial administration.)
-Four bellwether trials are already scheduled:

 Meanwhile, in August 2018, Taxotere cases were granted multicounty litigation (MCL) status in New Jersey, where Sanofi’s U.S. headquarters are located.
 Currently, there are over 350 complaints pending in state court.